-There are a number of rabbit species that are native to the deserts, arid and dry shrubland of North America.
+Several rabbit species are native to the deserts, arid and dry shrubland of North America.
 In the United States, such rabbits can be found through the Plains states from northern Mexico, west Texas, and Nevada all the way to eastern Montana.

-In order to survive in the desert, rabbits have to undergo several adaptations as discussed below.
+To survive in the desert, rabbits have to undergo several adaptations, as discussed below.

 The structure of these long ears can regulate the flow of blood by dilating the blood vessels.
 This, in turn, allows heat to escape from the rabbit’s body, thus cooling him in the process.
-This process also helps the rabbit to conserve water by reducing any loss of water, which may occur through sweating or panting.
+This process also helps the rabbit conserve water by reducing water loss, which may occur through sweating or panting.

 Water Intake and Conservation